in his pajamas, Tony finished brushing his teeth, then slid into

 knees, covered his face, began to beg forgiveness for the times he has

 come short of God's perfect standard, and bowed his head in an act of

 contrition and worship.

 authoritative but not overly loud voice commanded.
 The being held

-his hands down and slightly out with his palms facing forward.
+his hands down and slightly out to his sides with his palms facing forward.

 Tony was surprised, though by now he probably shouldn't have